AtlasSystems/AeonArchivesSpaceClientAddon/Readme.md

 *Available Search Types:* Title, Author, CallNumber

+### AutoGroupResults

+Specifies whether the results grid should be grouped automatically.
+The table will be grouped by the "Volume" column, which refers to either the instance's top container display string or digital object title.

 ## Data Mapping
 The `DataMapping.lua` file contains mappings that can be modified in order to fine-tune the addon to a particular instanance of ArchivesSpace.
 Examples of mapping includes adjusting the ArchivesSpace search types to specific Aeon fields, the mapping between Aeon fields and the different ArchivesSpace object types, and the patterns used to identify the types of pages the user is on.